-HEAD OFFICE PORT MORESBY P.O.
-Box 5791, Boroko, NCD Ph: 3131 829 / 313 1998 Fox: 320 1625 BRANCHES ALOTAU: 641 0162 POM: 313 2031 KOKOPO: 982 8730 MADANG: 422 1835 VANIMO: 457 0997 BIALLA: 983 1078 GOROKA: 532 1089 LAE: 472 4633 MT HAGEN 542 2261 WABAG: 547 1074 BOROKO: 313 1942 KAVIENG: 984 1353 LIHIR: 985 4845 POPONDETTA: 629 7400 WEWAK: 456 1010 BUKA: 973 9050 KIMBE: 983 4114 LORENGAU: 970 3848 TABUBIL: 649 8091 Toll Free: +675 1800673 Bmobile: (675) 76766000 Digicel: (675) 73733000 www.nasfund.com.pg CULTURE A PIECE OF PNC: BASKETS TRADITONALLY SPEAKING Baskets made from rattan cane, coconut, bamboo and other fibres were traditionally made for a variety of purposes, including food gathering and storage, furnishings, garments and ceremonial uses.
+HEAD OFFICE PORT MORESBY P.O Box 5791.
+Boroko, NCD Ph: 3131 829 / 313 1998 Fax: 320 1625 BRANCHES ALOTAU: 641 0162 POM: 313 2031 KOKOPO: 982 8730 MADANG: 422 1835 VANIMO: 457 0997 BIALLA: 983 1078 GOROKA: 532 1089 LAE: 472 4633 MT HAGEN 542 2281 WABAG: 547 1074 BOROKO: 313 1942 KAVIENG: 984 1353 LIHIR: 986 4845 POPONDETTA: 629 7400 WEWAK: 456 1010 BUKA: 973 9050 KIMBE: 983 4114 LORENGAU: 970 3848 TABUBIL: 649 8091 A PIECE OF PNG: BASKETS TRADITONALLY SPEAKING Baskets made from rattan cane. coconut, bamboo and other fibres were traditionally made for a variety of purposes, including food gathering and storage, furnishings, garments and ceremonial uses.
 While it is an old craft, basketry is a tradition that continues to thrive as an art form, which often combines both utilitarian and aesthetic qualities.
 A CULTURAL AND FASHION STATEMENT Baskets can play a significant role in maintaining cultural traditions and tribal/group identities.
 For example, in East New Britain and New Ireland, their distinctive coconut baskets differentiate village identities - simply by noticing a basket and the way it is carried, one can infer the village of the owner.
-These coconut-frond baskets were often made for short-term use to carry focd, and today are also seen on the streets of places like Kokopo as a 'style' accessory to carry betel nut, cigarettes and other items.
+These coconut-frond baskets were often made for short-term use to carry food, and today are also seen on the streets of places like Kokopo as a 'style' accessory to carry betel nut, cigarettes and other items.
 WHERE ARE BASKETS MADE?

-Baskets are made all over the country, but those most commonly seen in craft shops in Port Moresby, other main centres and on display on road sides outside the main city hotels are predominantly from the lalibu area of the Southern Highlands Province.
-WHY ARE THERE SO MANY DIFFERENT SHAPES AND SIZES?
+Baskets are made all over the country, but those most commonly seen in craft shops in Port Moresby, other main centres and on display on road sides outside the main city hotels are predominantly from the lalibu area of the Southern Highlands Province WHY ARE THERE SO MANY DIFFERENT SHAPES AND SIZES?
+They vary because they are made for specific purposes.
+Shapes differ, for example, for baskets made for collecting shellfish or crabs; storage for dried, cooked or freshly caught fish, vegetables; and containers for clothes WHO MAKES BASKETS?